atharva2121/Atharva-JSONPowerDB/README.md

 # Atharva-JSONPowerDB
 ## Title : - "Automatic Result Generator System"
 This one is my mini project called "Automatic Result Generator System" in which, html is used for front end , javascript for backend and JsonPowerDB for database management.
-It's nothing but the user interface where student enters his/her common details such as Name, Student Id, email Id and Date of birth.
-As this is the result generating system, one has to enter his/her marks of respective subjects.
+It's nothing but the user interface where teacher can enter student's common details such as Name, Student Id, email Id and Date of birth.
+As this is the result generating system, teacher has to enter student's marks of respective subjects.
 After entering all necessary details, there are 4 buttons available for student such as, Total marks, Percentages, Save the details and Show my details.
 Functionalities of these buttons are :
 1. Total Marks - Shows total marks out off 500 of that particular student.
 2. Percentages - Displays a message that whether that particular student passed or failed according to passing criteria and shows percentages of that particular student.